Women's Super League abandoned due to coronavirus with season to be decided on 'sporting merit' | Goal.com

 Regular title and European contenders Arsenal will miss out on the Champions League, with positions in the premier women's football continental club competition going only to the top two finishers in the league.

+"The board has discussed various recommendations which will be sent to the FA to determine the most appropriate sporting outcome for the 2019/20 season.
+This will include identifying the entries for the 2020/21 UEFA Women’s Champions League, which would be based on sporting merit from the 2019/20 WSL season.

+"We are not in a position to comment further until the FA board has had sufficient time to consider all of the recommendations and options."

-Clubs had played between 13 and 16 games of the 22-match league season before the season was postponed due to coronavirus, which caused the suspension of top level football across the world.
+Clubs had played between 13 and 16 games of the 22-match WSL before the season was postponed due to coronavirus, which caused the suspension of top level football across the world.

 However some high profile European top divisions - including the men's Eredivisie in the Netherlands, Ligue 1 in France, the Belgian Jupiler League and the Scottish Premiership - have abandoned their seasons either for economic reasons or due to government rulings banning mass gatherings for the forseeable future.